-Acknowledgments

-Authors' contribution: Study concept and design, S. Y and G. L.; statistical analysis and interpretation of data, S. Y., X. H., and C. H.; drafting of the manuscript, S. Y., G. L. and D. P.; critical revision of the manuscript for important intellectual content, G. L. and D. P.; study supervision, G. L. Acknowledgment: We thank hospital staff of Affiliated Hospital of Jinggangshan University, China, for database and computer management support.
-Availability of data and material: Data that support the findings of this study are available from Affiliated Hospital of Jinggangshan University but restrictions apply to availability of the data, which were used under license for the current study, and so are not publicly available.
-Data are available, however, from the authors upon reasonable request and with permission of Jinggangshan University.
-Ethical approval: This study was conducted in accordance with the Declaration of Helsinki.
+Authors' Contribution: Study concept and design, S. Y and G. L.; statistical analysis and interpretation of data, S. Y., X. H., and C. H.; drafting of the manuscript, S. Y., G. L. and D. P.; critical revision of the manuscript for important intellectual content, G. L. and D. P.; study supervision, G. L.

+Acknowledgment: We thank hospital staff of Affiliated Hospital of Jinggangshan University, China for database and computer management support.

+Availability of data and material: The data that support the findings of this study are available from Affiliated Hospital of Jinggangshan University but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
+Data are however available from the authors upon reasonable request and with permission of Jinggangshan University.

+Ethical Approval: This study was conducted in accordance with the Declaration of Helsinki.
 Ethical approval was obtained from the Medical Ethics Committee of the Affiliated Hospital of Jinggangshan University.
-Human ethics and consent to participate: not applicable due to retrospective nature of the study.
-Consent for publication: Not applicable.
-Competing interests: The authors have declared that no competing interests exist.
-Funding sources: This research financially was supported by Science and Technology Research Youth Project of Jiangxi Provincial Department of Education (GJJ2201660); Science and Technology Project of Jiangxi Provincial Administration of Traditional Chinese Medicine (2021A329; 2023B1369).

-© 2025 Yang et al.; licensee The International College of Surgeons.
-This is an Open Access article distributed under the terms of the Creative Commons Attribution Noncommercial License which permits use, distribution, and reproduction in any medium, provided the original work is properly cited, the use is noncommercial and is otherwise in compliance with the license.
-See: http://creativecommons.org/licenses/by-nc/3.0
+Human Ethics and Consent to Participate: not applicable due to retrospective nature of the study.

+Consent for publication: Not applicable

+Competing Interests: The authors have declared that no competing interests exist.